NaosClassroom/naosclassroom.github.io/_pages/about.md

 layout: post
 ---

-This is an about page.
+This site is for tidbits about programming NAO and Pepper that didn't fit in the official documentation.